Sigmund — a friendly Freud mascot seated in a green armchair, holding a notepad and a cigar.

 What does it cost?

-Will it work with my EHR?
+Will it work with the systems I already use?

 What if I leave Sigmund?